mbits-libs/testing/README.md

 ### Generating

-When properly configured, call the build system with the `coveralls` target, either
+When properly configured, call the build system with the `test` target, either

 ```shell
 make -j`nproc` && make test